-Karl Konrad, Chair; Watson L. Chin, Murray Cox
+$Mitchell\,Menzmer, Chair; Watson\,L.\,Chin, Murray\,Cox, Lawrence\,Turner$

 First, we aim to give each student an understanding of basic mathematics and its application to solving problems expressible by algebraic equations and inequalities.
 Second, we aim to train students to understand the fundamental concepts of mathematics so that they can teach the subject on the elementary or secondary level.
 Third, we aim to give a solid foundation in the area of mathematics which will prepare students to pursue further studies in mathematics, the physical sciences, economics, and the engineering sciences.
-Fourth, we aim to train students with marketable skills in biostatistics for the competitive job market in our technological society.